|

 Is The Search For Atlantis Over?

-The popular subject of Atlantis has defied
+The popular subject (or project) of Atlantis has defied

 the imagination, generated more than 5000 books,